-Why Are Women Wearing Black To The 2018 State Of The Union?
-The Reason Is Important
+Women Are Wearing Black To The State Of The Union For A Very Important Reason

 On Tuesday, Jan.
 30, President Donald Trump will take the podium for his State of the Union and give a hyped up speech addressing Congress and alerting everyone to how the country is doing and what sorts of things he has planned for us.
 This year, though, if you happen to tune in you will see that many of the women in the audience will be clad in black.
 So, you might want to ask, why are women wearing black at the State of the Union?
 You've seen it before, but not on the political stage.